 Rather, in most cases, the process starts with something that seems routine – an audit, perhaps, or a letter requesting some basic information.
 Sometimes, they are not even investigating you, but during the course of another investigation, you get roped in.
 You might just be a witness in an investigation.

-Alternatively, you might be facing medical license revocation because of:
+Alternatively, you might be facing medical license revocation because of these violations: